yochaigal/cairn/resources/monsters/basilisk.md

 # Basilisk

-6 HP, 12 STR, 13 DEX, bite (d10)
+10 HP, 1 Armor, 12 STR, 13 DEX, 13 WIL, bite (d10)

-- Long, magical, serpentine lizards that dwell in caverns.
+- Long, serpentine lizards that nest deep below the earth or in brambles just underfoot.
-- Anyone who looks directly at it is slowed, having its attacks impaired.
+- **Gaze**: A PC meeting the Basilisk's gaze must make a WIL save or turn instantly to stone.
+Its reflection is harmless.
-- Critical damage: the victim loses d12 DEX, if reduced to 0 DEX, they are turned to pure stone.
+- Fighting a **Basilisk** without meeting its gaze is difficult (direct attacks are _impaired_).